Biden takes Tennessee as Super Tuesday surge continues

 Sen. Elizabeth Warren of Massachusetts, who has vowed to fight on to the nominating convention despite her flagging run, won 9.1% in the Volunteer State, were 64 delegates were up for grabs for candidates scoring at least 15%.

-The primary in Tennessee took a back seat to the devastating tornado that struck Nashville and other parts of the state in the wee hours Tuesday, killing at least 25 people.
+The primary in Tennessee took a back seat to the devastating tornado that struck Nashville and other parts of the state in the wee hours Tuesday morning, killing at least 25 people.

 Sign up for Daily Newsletters